Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

 • Fewer health and safety risks: Many attendees are conscious of the risks associated with large in-person gatherings.

-And here are the areas where in-person events typically shine:
+Areas where in-person events shine:

 • Natural networking opportunities: 67% of attendees like the social aspect of events, and it can be easier for attendees to mingle and chat in person.